Dynamic-Book/DyboApp/README.md

 Instructions to install the DyboApp in a Cuis-Smalltalk developer environment.

-1. Set up your Cuis-Smalltalk environment
+1. Set up your Cuis-Smalltalk environment.
 ```bash
 mkdir Cuis
 cd Cuis